-Our insiders show you the best of both islands.
-From dramatic fjords in the south to the tip of sacred Cape Reinga in the north.
+Our insiders show you the best of both islands, from dramatic Fiordland in the south to the tip of sacred Cape Reinga in the north.

 What more could you expect from the place that invented bungy jumping?

 First thing's first.
-How much time do you have up your sleeve?
+How much time do you have?
 If you've only got 10 days, explore the North Island.
 Longer than two weeks?
 Self-drive the South Island.
 If time isn't an issue, slow-travel your way around the whole country.

 Rule number one: don't rush.
-This destination moves at a slower place to where ever you've come from.
+This destination moves at a slower place to wherever you've come from.

 Geothermal activity in Rotorua and Taupo, wine in the Wairarapa, things to do in Wellington and Auckland.